Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

     MaxConcurrentCalls = 2
 };

-// get a processor that we can use to process the messages ServiceBusProcessor processor = client.CreateProcessor(queueName, options);
+// create a processor that we can use to process the messages ServiceBusProcessor processor = client.CreateProcessor(queueName, options);

 // since the message handler will run in a background thread, in order to prevent